MGamboaNZP/SVIR_Wm_Springer_LNCS_2021/README.md

 The model considers a stochastic SVIR epidemic process with:
 - Imperfect vaccination,
 - External source of infection,
-- A warning vaccination level defined by a threshold on the number of vaccinated individuals.

 The algorithm computes recursively:
 - The first moment (expected value),